Severus Snape: Film

 Rickman's performance as Snape was widely acclaimed by critics, fans and Rowling herself.
 Entertainment Weekly listed Rickman as one of the most popular movie stars in 2007 for his performance as Snape, saying: "As the icy, humourless magic instructor Severus Snape, Rickman may not be on screen long—but he owns every minute."
 Rickman also noted fans' reactions; in an interview, he said he found "that people in general adore Snape.
 He is sarcastic, stubborn, etc, etc. But he is also fascinating.
 I have a lot of fun impersonating him."
 Rickman was nominated for several awards for his portrayal of Snape, and in 2011, was elected the best character portrayal in all the Harry Potter films series.

 In 2011, Empire magazine published an open letter from Rickman to J.K.
 Rowling, ruminating on the ten years of working on the Potter films and thanking her for telling the story.

 In Harry Potter and the Order of the Phoenix, the fifteen-year-old Snape (portrayed by Alec Hopkins) makes a brief appearance in a flashback to Snape's youth.
 In the final film, Harry Potter and the Deathly Hallows – Part 2, the younger Snape, perhaps ten or eleven, is played by Benedict Clarke.
-In 2016, a fan film prequel, Severus Snape and the Marauders, was released online and Snape was played by Mick Ignis.
+In 2016, a fan film prequel, Severus Snape and the Marauders, was released online and Snape was played by Morgana Ignis.

-Before Alan Rickman was offered the role of Severus Snape, the role was originally offered to Tim Roth, who turned the role down in favour of portraying General Thade in Planet of the Apes.
+Before Alan Rickman was offered the role of Severus Snape, the role was offered to Tim Roth, who turned it down in favour of portraying General Thade in Planet of the Apes.

+Television

+Snape is set to be portrayed by Paapa Essiedu in the HBO television adaption of the Harry Potter series.